williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 19 January 2026
-* "*An evil man will burn his own nation to the ground to rule over the ashes.*" - Lao Tzu
+* "*An evil man will burn his own nation to the ground to rule over the ashes.*" - Sun Tzu

 ## 1 January 2026
 * "*No amount of evidence will ever persuade a fool.*" - Mark Twain